cjbeall18/VRStarterProject/README.md

 ## AI & Web Usage:
 No AI was consulted for any portion of this project.
 Everything was able to be completed through Unreal Engine knowlenge and documentation.
 Web usage included some quick debugging consulting.

+## Team Meetings:
+The team met during 12/1 and working on the project.
+Everyone was able to work on the project during this meeting.
+No other team meetings were held